chrislalos/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/csi-delauth-hook/index.md

 - `status`: The status of the user, with a value of ACTIVE or DISABLED.
 - `passwordExpiryTime`: The time when the user's password expires, in the form of Epoch time.
-- `lastUpdate`: When the user's profile was last updated in the external source.
+- `lastUpdate`: When the user's profile was last updated in the external source, in the form of Epoch time.

 ## Delegated authentication request